MicrosoftDocs/fabric-docs/docs/workload-development-kit/quickstart-sample.md

 2. Navigate to *Microsoft-Fabric-workload-development-sample-main\Microsoft-Fabric-workload-development-sample-main\Authentication* folder.

-3. Run the command below.
-You'll need to authenticate with the credentials of the user you're using to create the workload.
+3. Run the command in this step.
+To authenticate, use the credentials of the user you're using to create the workload.

     ```powershell
     .\CreateDevAADApp.ps1 -applicationName "myWorkloadApp" -workloadName "Org.WorkloadSample" -tenantId "<your-tenant-id>"